SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    time** and **space overhead**.

-   In practice, it would be great if we have a sparse index that has an index entry for each disk block.
+   In practice, it would be great if we have a sparse index that has an index entry for each disk block(i.e., an index entry pointing to the first record in this block).
 The reason for this is that the dominant cost of processing a database query is the time that it takes to bring a block from disk into memory, after that, the time took by scanning a block in the memory is negligible as memory is pretty fast.

 ## 14.2.2 Multilevel Indices